zhiye-tomoya/menu-control-sheet/DATABASE_SETUP.md

 - ✅ Database schema defined (`lib/db/schema.ts`)
 - ✅ Database connection setup with fallback (`lib/db/connection.ts`)
 - ✅ API routes configured to use database when available
-- ✅ Menu service updated to handle both database and localStorage
+- ✅ Menu service uses database exclusively
 - ✅ Drizzle configuration file (`drizzle.config.ts`)
 - ✅ Package.json scripts for database operations

-Once you complete the steps above, your application will be fully migrated from localStorage to PostgreSQL!
+Once you complete the steps above, your application will be fully using PostgreSQL!